MEDICINAL POTENTIAL OF PHYLLANTHUS EMBLICA (LINN.) FRUITS EXTRACTS: BIOLOGICAL AND PHARMACOLOGICAL ACTIVITIESHTML Full Text

 |Group-I 1% tween-80 solution in water||36.2 ± 2.035||100||--||--|

-Values are expressed as mean ± SEM, SEM= Standard error of mean, n=No. of mice, %=Percentage
+Values are expressed as mean ± SEM, SEM= Standard error of the mean, n=No. of mice, %=Percentage

 |Group||n||Increased weight||Inhibition rate %|

-The fruits extract of Phyllanthus emblica (Linn.) showed mild antimicrobial activity and may be a remedy for different bacterial diseases is supported by the antibacterial and antifungal screening tests.
+Antimicrobial Activity: The fruit's extract of Phyllanthus emblica (Linn.) showed mild antimicrobial activity and may be the remedy for different bacterial diseases is supported by the antibacterial and antifungal screening tests.

-Phyllanthus emblica (Linn.) showed a moderate antidiarrheal activity in castor oil induced test in mice model.
-Antidiarrheal activity results are summarized in Table 5 and Figure 1.
+Antidiarrheal Activity: Phyllanthus emblica (Linn.) showed moderate antidiarrheal activity in castor oil induced test in mice model.
+Antidiarrheal activity results are summarized in Table 5 and Fig. 1.